guyboertje/jrjackson/README.md

 The code has been refactored to use almost all Java.

 There is now a MultiJson adapter added for JrJackson

 ***

+#### NEWS

+26th October 2013 - Added support to serialize arbitary (non JSON datatypes) ruby objects.
+Normally the toJava internal metod is called, but additionally to_h, to_hash, to_a and finally to_json are tried.
+Be aware that the to_json method might invoke a new selialization session and impact performance.

+***